 17th a slight uphill par 4 playing 381m into the wind.
 I hit a good drive, but went into the bunker on my second shot and made bogey.

 The course was very quiet which made for a pleasant day to experience it all.
 The condition of the course was very good and I really liked the greens.
 They were receptive and had good roll to them at the same time.
 The whole experience of visiting Leopard Creek was great.
 The service was very good and everybody was friendly and welcoming.
-They come a pick you up at your car in a bogey and return again with you upon departure.
-It had a drink after my practice session in the bar.
+They come a pick you up at your car in a buggy and return again with you upon departure.
+I had a drink after my practice session in the bar.
 When trying to pay, the waiter said it was on the house.
-It is small things, but just helps make the experience a bit better.
+It is small things, but it just helps to make the experience a bit better.